josejimenezluna/delfta/README.md

 - [delta_vs_direct.ipynb](tutorials/delta_vs_direct.ipynb): This showcases the basics of how to run the calculator, and compares results using direct- and Δ-learning models.
 - [calculator_options.ipynb](tutorials/calculator_options.ipynb): This dives into the different options you can initialize the calculator class with.
+- [training.ipynb](tutorials/training.ipynb): A simple example of how networks can be trained.

 ## Citation